-How to get there from the airport: Go to the basement floor of the airport to get to the bus departures.
-At the ticketing booth, look for the Kuo-Kuang Motor Transport sign.
-Directly underneath is the bus listing.
-Take the 1819 Taipei Express Bus, which will drop you off to the left of the Taipei Main Station complex.
-Tickets are TWD $125 each way.
-The trip takes about 40 minutes.
-Look for Caesar Park Hotel across the street.
+How to get there from Taipei Main Station: Go out of the main doors of Taipei Main Station and look for Caesar Park Hotel across the street.
 NYS Loft Hotel is around the corner from the hotel.
 If you find yourself taking the underground mall route, take exit M6 or M8 to get to NYS Loft Hotel.

 - All bathrooms come with free toiletries